grails/grails-redis/README.md

             }
             timeout = 2000 //default in milliseconds
-            password = "somepassword" //defaults to no password
+            password = "somepassword" //defaults to no password useSSL = false //or true to use SSL

             // requires either host & port combo, or a sentinels and masterName combo

             // use a single redis server (use only if nore using sentinel cluster) port = 6379
             host = "localhost"
             database = 5 // set default database to 5

             // use redis-sentinel cluster as opposed to a single redis server (use only if not use host/port) sentinels = [ "host1:6379", "host2:6379", "host3:6379" ] // list of sentinel instance host/ports